spicata/spicata-and-11ty/notes/Aboriginal Spirituality.md

 *The Law*, also known as *The Lore* or *Aboriginal Customary Law* is a social contract that Aboriginal societies live by.
 These include things that people must or must not do, and, unlike European societies with their court structures, it is decided upon by the Elders of a community.
 However, this Law was fixed, immutable, and constant, much like God in Western religions.
 ## The Dreaming
 The Dreaming, or the Dreamtime, is the Aboriginal's understanding of the world and its creation.
 It goes:
 > In the beginning, the world was very "mixed up", very different to what it is now, however, grand ancestor — anthropomorphs — brought the world into order.
-Geographical features, animals, and humans, are all descendants of these ancestors
+Geographical features, animals, and humans, are all descendants of these ancestors[^3]

+[^3]: Despite my formatting, this is **not** a quote and is extremely simplistic, and fails to capture the depth of the Dreamtime.

 Thus totemism and animism are born.